SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-globe-1.jpg" width="400" height="170" alt="Globe: Vaccine resistance &amp; mandates from smallpox in Boston" title="Globe: Vaccine resistance &amp; mandates from smallpox in Boston" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 From the venerable _Globe_ comes the story of how we got here. <sup id="fn4a">[[4]](#fn4)</sup>
-It's a surprisingly tangled tale with larger than life characters, some of whom sadly resemble figures like Fauci who advise common sense to minimize death, and Trump who&hellip; well, acts inexplicably destructively.
+It's a surprisingly tangled tale with larger than life characters, some of whom resemble figures like Fauci who advise common sense to minimize death&hellip; and some of whom sadly resemble Trump who&hellip; well, acts inexplicably stupidly and destructively.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-durgin.jpg" width="254" height="370" alt="Dr. Samuel Holmes Durgin" title="Dr. Samuel Holmes Durgin" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Meet Dr. Samuel Holmes Durgin.

 He was a graduate of Harvard Med School, commissioned as a surgeon in the Civil War, later port surgeon of Boston and chair of the Boston Board of Health Commissioners.
-For his day, he was highly qualified.
+For his day, he was highly qualified and worth a listen when he gave medical advice.
 (Also, improbably handsome, as all the characters in this tale seem to be.
 No idea what's goin' on there.)

-He was on the Board of Health Commissioners in the 1873 smallpox outbreak, and saw first hand that vaccination saved lives.
-In 1901 it came back and he was horrified.
+He was on the Board of Health Commissioners in the 1873 smallpox outbreak, and saw first hand how vaccination saved lives.
+In 1901 smallpox came back and he was horrified.
 He organized vaccination teams that could vaccinate people by force, if necessary.
-This was severely overdone: in at least one case, the doctor doing the vaccination had to stich up a head wound from a police officer's club.
+This was _severely_ overdone: in at least one case, the doctor doing the vaccination had to stitch up a head wound from a police officer's club.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-globe-2.jpg" width="400" height="463" alt="Globe: 1902-Jan-28 vaccination teams of 115 doctors vaccinate 10,000 against smallpox" title="Globe: 1902-Jan-28 vaccination teams of 115 doctors vaccinate 10,000 against smallpox" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">